What grades are offered through Dayton Christian Homeschool?

 - Engage in academically rigorous, Biblically-based courses

-- Eligible to participate in athletic, drama, pep band and other campus activities including J-term, sports and social events, senior trip, chapel, senior retreat, graduation ceremony, and more.
+- Eligible to participate in athletic, drama, pep band and other campus activities including May Term, sports and social events, senior trip, chapel, senior retreat, graduation ceremony, and more.

 - Access to stimulating elective courses